- Oracle presents an excellent case for not following SAP on implementing S/4HANA.

 Being Part of the Solution: What to Do About S/4HANA

 SAP still does not have S/4HANA ready to be implemented.
 Most companies that have tried to implement S/4HANA have failed to bring S/4HANA live.
 In the case of Revlon, it caused a major disruption to their business as we covered in the article What Was the Real Story with the Revlon S/4HANA Failure?
 SAP has little leverage to force companies to migrate to S/4HANA, but both SAP and SAP consulting companies are desperate for license revenue and implementation money from S/4HANA.
 This means that SAP customers could coordinate to push SAP to port S/4HANA to other databases.
 There is no reason, aside from migrating some of the code out of HANA to the application layer, why this could not occur.
 If SAP customers were savvy, they could coordinate and demand that S/4HANA be ported to S/4AnyDB, and this would mean using the previous data model (that is with adjustments for the removal of S/4HANA functionality that occurred from ECC to S/4HANA).
 That would meet the requirements for companies to move to S/4.
-If this topic interests you, reach out to us at the form below or in the chat window on the bottom right of this page.

 Financial Bias Disclosure